PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 ![yellow color](/Assets/yellow_color.png)

-In memroy the RGB values look like this
+In memory the RGB values look like this

 ```
 11111001 11111111 00000000
 ```

+(I used https://decimaltobinary.pro/ to convert the numbers to binary)

 Why are all the smallest numbers using 8 bits?
-To make making accessing memory faster, modern computers store memory in blocks of 8 bits.
+To make making accessing memory faster, modern computers store memory in *blocks of 8 bits*.
 Since this is ubiquitous (so common that it is seen everywhere) we call these blocks of memory a "byte".
-A byte also refers to 8 bits, like dollars refer to 100 pennies.
+A byte can also refers to 8 bits (like dollars refer to 100 pennies).

-This may be slightly incorrect, and I think some computers store information in 32 bits or 86 bits.
+This may be slightly incorrect, and I think some computers store information in 32 bits or 86 bits...
 Computers these days are pretty confusing.

-Resources
-- Very good explanation of RGB http://paulbourke.net/dataformats/bitmaps/

 # Pictures
 The simplest picture is a bitmap picture.
-Bitmap pictures just store each pixel as an RGB value.
+Bitmap pictures just store each pixel as an RGB value, usually in a file.

 Using bitmaps for pictures tends to take up a lot of space.

-Resources (also link to other courses that are relevant)
-- Very good explanation of bitmaps http://paulbourke.net/dataformats/bitmaps/

 # Audio
 Yeah, I have no idea.
 There are many, many audio formats.
 I wonder if there is a simple one we could talk about...